How to Make a DIY Splash Pad in 30 Minutes

 Basically, for this splash pad, you’ll need to sew a hem around the edges of the tarp, large enough to thread the pool noodles through.

-Step 1 and 2.
-Fold one side of the tarp over, and sew a line from one edge down the tarp (as in the diagram below).
+Step 1 – Fold one side of the tarp over, and sew a line from one edge down the tarp (as in the diagram below).
 However, ensure that you don’t sew all the way along.
 Leave about 12 inches or so from one edge, you’ll need to leave this corner free to complete the last step.

 It took a while for me to figure out the best way to sew the corners.
 I wanted to be able to easily remove the pool noodles so that we could pack the DIY splash pad away.